googleapis/langchain-google-alloydb-pg-python/DEVELOPER.md

 ### AlloyDB Omni Testing
 The `ScaNN` index is an AlloyDB Omni preview and is not available on Cloud AlloyDB.
 To test for the `ScaNN` index integration, an AlloyDB Omni instance is set up and run on a GCE VM instance.
 The Omni instance is listening on input traffic on the private IP address of the VM.
-Integration tests related to the `ScaNN` index are only run against this Omni instance, while all other indexes are run against the Cloud AlloyDB testing instance.
+Integration tests related to the `ScaNN` index are only run against this Omni instance, while all other index tests are run against the Cloud AlloyDB testing instance.

 For more information, refer to the instruction on [AlloyDB Omni setup][alloydb-omni].